All Episodes

 This was in the Daily Wire.

-The magistrate judge announced his resignation the same day that this other guy who has alleged ties to Trend Aragua appeared before a different judge on charges of being an unlawful alien in possession of a firearm and ammunition.
+The magistrate judge announced his resignation the same day that this other guy who has alleged ties to Trende Aragua appeared before a different judge on charges of being an unlawful alien in possession of a firearm and ammunition.

 And Democrats, by the way, the ones that are doing these trips to El Salvador, yeah, they're charging you for these trips.

-Yep, U.S. taxpayers funding these visits to see the detained non-citizens.
+You know, Van Holland, these other four congressmen, yep, U.S. taxpayers funding these visits to see the detained non-citizens.

-Who paid for this, Shannon Bream asked.
+Who paid for this, Shannon Bream asked?

 So taxpayers, yeah, you paid for it.